Magic Kingdom | Tomorrowland

 - Because of the typical long wait times, FastPass Plus is well utilized here.

-- Disney resort guests can enjoy shorter waits for Space Mountain during Morning Extra Magic Hours.
+- Disney resort guests can enjoy shorter waits for this popular attraction during Morning Extra Magic Hours.

 - Interactive games of approximately ninety seconds based on tasks performed by real astronauts are included in the queue.
 Considering participating if the wait is long.